-It is a new year and this 30 day reading challenge will get you off on the right foot.
-Get out of reading ruts by challenging yourself and some friends to a fun reading contest.
+It is a new year and this 30 day reading challenge will get you out of a reading rut by challenging you and some friends to a fun reading contest.

 The basic concept of a 30 day challenge is that you are working on one area in your life a little bit each day.
 It is much easier to make changes in our lives if we start small and stay consistent.

-The printable 30 day reading challenge I have for you (and me) is all about expanding our reading selections and trying out new genres.
+This printable 30 day reading challenge is all about expanding your reading selections.

-If you are anything like me I stick to the same type of books most of the time.
-I read what is comfortable and easy for me.
+If you are anything like me, I stick to the same type of books most of the time.
+I read what is comfortable, familiar and easy for me.

-The first thing you will do is print off this 30 day reading challenge printable.
+The first thing you will do is print this 30 day reading challenge.
 I always print mine off on white cardstock so it lasts all month.

 Just fill in the form below to download the 30 Day Reading Challenge.